Philippines (the) flag Philippines (the): Business Environment

 Resident citizens are taxed on all of their income.
 Non-resident citizens and aliens (whether resident in the Philippines or not) are taxed only on Philippines-source income.

-The applicable fringe benefits tax rate for non-residents is 25%.
-The maximum annual social tax payable by a foreign national employee is PHP 25,400 as of 2023.
+The applicable fringe benefits tax rate for non-resident alien not engaged in trade or business is 25%.
+The maximum annual social tax payable by a foreign national employee is PHP 46,200 for tax year 2024.

 Return to top